 Report and Recommendations Dept (s) Current Status Comments #22-02 Environmental Review for New Developments #12 To enable the City Council to make informed decisions about strategic planning, the Department of Planning, Building and Code Enforcement should develop a process to regularly present to Council options for analyses that could streamline environmental reviews as part of the City's comprehensive planning efforts.
 This should include resources and tentative timelines needed to complete the work.
 PBCE Partly Implemented Planning, Building and Code Enforcement (PBCE) reports that the Environmental Review Team is working with the Citywide Team to include program-level environmental clearance in the scope of long-range planning efforts.
 The City has selected consultant firms to prepare program-level environmental clearance for the Five-Wounds Urban Village and the Monterey Corridor in Coyote Valley.
 A service order for the Five-Wounds Urban Village has been executed.
 Per PBCE, the administrative draft environmental impact report (EIR) is still being prepared.
-The Monterey Corridor and Saratoga Urban Villages EIRs are paused as PBCE reases strategies to complete these projects in the current budget environment.
+The Monterey Corridor and Saratoga Urban Villages EIRs are paused as PBCE reassess strategies to complete these projects in the current budget environment.
 PBCE presented a report to the Community and Economic Development Committee in February 2025 on CEQA streamlining with a focus on exemptions and downtown projects.
-The report outlined strategies to further streamline CEQA review for downtown projects.
-PBCE reports that Planning continues to pursue drafting a policy outlining the criteria for when a program-level CEQA analysis is appropriate, standard operating procedures for determining budget and schedule early in the planning process, and a process for estimating consultant costs and City staff time review and manage the environmental clearance and prepare and execute service orders.
+The report outlined strategies to further streamline CEQA review for downtown projects, particularly those that do not impact historic resources.
+It also described how these options would support implementation of a ministerial ordinance for downtown projects.
+PBCE reports that Planning continues to pursue drafting a policy outlining the criteria for when a program-level CEQA analysis is appropriate, standard operating procedures for determining budget and schedule early in the planning process, and a process for estimating consultant costs and City staff time to review and manage the environmental clearance and prepare and execute service orders.
 Target Date: Jun-2025 (Delayed From: Dec-2022) #22-03 Citywide Grant Management #01 To assist departments that manage grants awards Citywide, the Administration should identify staffing resources to develop and maintain Citywide administrative guidelines or procedures, and training materials around the different phases of grant management, including: i.
 Applying for grants, ii.
 Accounting, tracking, and monitoring of expenditures, including subrecipient and contractor management, iii.
 Grant closeout responsibilities, and iv.
 Preparing for federal audits and reviews, including notifying the Finance Department when the award is selected for an audit or review by a federal agency.
 FIN Partly Implemented - Priority The Finance Department has drafted a City Grants Acquisition, Management, and Compliance Policy which is currently under review with Finance Senior Staff.
-Targ Date: Jun-2025 (Delayed From: Jun-2023)
+Target Date: Jun-2025 (Delayed From: Jun-2023)